mathhulk/advancedbans/README.md

 	);
 ```
 Once the database credentials, table, and base have been filled out, ab-web-addon will do the rest.

+If you wish to change the favicon, replace the `icon.png` file located in `data/img/`.

 ## Credit and Problems
 ab-web-addon was made using Bootswatch themes for Bootstrap.